 Importance of Arithmetic Reasoning

-ASVAB Arithmetic Reasoning is an important section of the ASVAB test, mainly due to the following reasons:
+This is an important section of the test, mainly due to the following reasons:

 - It is used to compute the Armed Forces Qualification Test (AFQT) score.

-- It is used to calculate your General Technical (GT) score.
+- It is used to calculate the General Technical (GT) score.

-- The score is used to calculate the overall score for jobs that require Arithmetic Reasoning; for example, your ASVAB Arithmetic Reasoning score is used for calculating your aptitude to qualify to be a Submariner or part of the Aircrew in the Navy.
+- The score of this section is used to calculate the overall score for jobs that require Arithmetic Reasoning.
+For example, your Arithmetic Reasoning score is used for calculating your aptitude to qualify to be a Submariner or part of the Aircrew in the Navy.

 The difference between the Arithmetic Reasoning and Mathematical Knowledge section is that the Arithmetic Reasoning section has descriptive problems.